Who is a candidate for weight loss (bariatric) surgery?

 You're already on the right track by understanding that there are many different options to accommodate different patient situations.
 We encourage you to peruse the treatment options section of this website to learn more about the various options.
 Beyond that, we highly recommend attending one of our information sessions.
 When you are ready to get very specific questions answered in privacy, we recommend scheduling a private consultation session.

 The goal for our patients is to lose at least two-thirds of their excess weight within the first year after surgery.
 During the first year after gastric bypass surgery, patients lose an average of 10–15 pounds per month, after which weight loss tapers off, depending on diet and activity.
-Many patients who suffer from diabetes, high blood pressure, sleep apnea, and other weight-related problems see a significant improvement in their health as they lose weight.
+The significant weight loss associated with bariatric surgery can have a dramatic impact on your health and quality of life.

 What dietary changes should be made?